Medieval Literature / Middle Ages

 Paradiso is the third and concluding part of The Divine Comedy, Dante Alighieri’s three-part epic narrative poem.
 It completes the allegorical journey initiated by the first two parts, Inferno (Hell) and Purgatorio (Purgatory).
 Beatrice, who symbolizes Dante’s ideal woman and who had previously accompanied him through the past part of Purgatory, here accompanies him as he journeys through the nine levels or spheres of Heaven, which are represented by various celestial bodies.
 In each sphere...
 Read Paradiso Summary

-Publication year 1215Genre Novel/Book in Verse, FictionThemes Self Discovery, Society: Community, Emotions/Behavior: Determination / Perseverance, Values/Ideas: Fame, Values/Ideas: Religion & SpiritualityTags Classic Fiction, Narrative / Epic Poem, Mythology, Medieval Literature / Middle Ages, German literature
+Publication year 1215Genre Novel/Book in Verse, FictionThemes Self Discovery, Society: Community, Emotions/Behavior: Determination / Perseverance, Values/Ideas: Fame, Values/Ideas: Religion & SpiritualityTags Classic Fiction, Narrative / Epic Poem, Mythology, Medieval Literature / Middle Ages, German Literature, Historical Fiction, Fantasy

 Parzival is a medieval romance poem written by Wolfram von Eschenbach, likely written during the early 1200s.
 In the poem, a knight named Parzival searches for the Holy Grail.
 Commonly associated with the stories of King Arthur, Parzival is regarded as one of the most important verse poems of the medieval German period.
 The story has been adapted many times, notably as an opera named Parsifal by the composer Richard Wagner.
 This guide uses the...
 Read Parzival Summary

-Publication year 1992Genre Book, NonfictionThemes Society: Class, Values/Ideas: Religion & SpiritualityTags History: European, Medieval Literature / Middle Ages, Religion / Spirituality, Class
+Publication year 1992Genre Book, NonfictionThemes Society: Class, Values/Ideas: Religion & SpiritualityTags History: European, Medieval Literature / Middle Ages, Religion / Spirituality, Class, Education, Education, History: World

-Publication year 1181Genre Novel, FictionThemes Values/Ideas: Religion & Spirituality, Values/Ideas: Fame, Values/Ideas: Win & Lose, Emotions/Behavior: courage, Emotions/Behavior: Determination / Perseverance, Self DiscoveryTags Classic Fiction, Medieval Literature / Middle Ages, Fantasy, Romance, Action / Adventure
+Publication year 1181Genre Novel, FictionThemes Values/Ideas: Religion & Spirituality, Values/Ideas: Fame, Values/Ideas: Win & Lose, Emotions/Behavior: Courage, Emotions/Behavior: Determination / Perseverance, Self DiscoveryTags Mythology, French Literature, Classic Fiction, Medieval Literature / Middle Ages, Fantasy, Romance, Action / Adventure

 Publication year 1316Genre Novel/Book in Verse, FictionThemes Values/Ideas: Truth & LiesTags Classic Fiction, Italian Literature, Medieval Literature / Middle Ages, Christian literature